 Here’s a list of Welch’s gluten-free fruit spreads, jams, and jellies:

 - Natural Concord Grape Spread

 Cross-Contact: Welch’s website doesn’t have any information about whether their products are gluten free or how they avoid gluten cross-contact, so we reached out to learn more.
 Welch’s clarified that all of their jams and jellies are gluten free and are made in dedicated facilities.

 You haven’t lived until you’ve tried gluten-free bacon jam.
 Use any of these gluten-free bacon brands in your favorite recipe.

 What To Watch for When Eating Gluten-Free Jelly or Jam

 The problem with food like jam or jelly is the assumption that because it’s naturally gluten free (it typically contains only fruit/fruit juice, sugar, and pectin), it’ll always be safe for people with celiac disease, non-celiac gluten-sensitivity, or wheat allergies.
-Even if the ingredients in jam are gluten free, you should always be concerned about how the product is manufactured and possible sources of cross contamination.
+Even if the ingredients in jam are gluten free, you should always be concerned about how the product is manufactured and possible sources of gluten cross-contact.

 Should You Be Concerned if the Product Was Manufactured on Shared Equipment?